Norwegian Association for Women's Rights

-The Norwegian Association for Women's Rights (Norsk Kvinnesaksforening; NKF) is Norway's oldest and preeminent women's and girls' rights organization and works "to promote gender equality and all women's and girls' human rights through political and legal reform within the framework of liberal democracy."
-Founded in 1884, NKF is Norway's oldest political organization after the Liberal Party.
+The Norwegian Association for Women's Rights (Norsk Kvinnesaksforening; NKF) is Norway's oldest and preeminent women's and girls' rights organization that works "to promote gender equality and all women's and girls' human rights through political and legal reform within the framework of liberal democracy."
+Founded in 1884, NKF is Norway's second oldest political organization after the Liberal Party.
 NKF stands for an inclusive, intersectional and progressive mainstream liberal feminism and has always been open to everyone regardless of gender.
 Headquartered at Majorstuen, Oslo, NKF consists of a national-level association as well as regional chapters based in the larger cities, and is led by a national executive board.
 NKF has had a central role in the adoption of all major gender equality legislation and reforms since 1884.

-NKF aims to represent the interests of all those who identify as girls and women.
-Its basic principle is that full and equal enjoyment of human rights is due to all girls and women.
-NKF works for women's political rights, legal equality and representation of women in politics, equal education, working life and economic justice, strengthening women's perspectives in foreign policy and international development, sexual and reproductive rights, ending violence against women, and LGBT+ rights.
-NKF supports legal protections against discrimination and hate speech on the basis of sexual orientation, gender identity and gender expression.